 The Federal Information Security Modernization Act of 2014 (FISMA) requires the National Labor Relations Board (NLRB or Agency) to develop, document, and implement an agency wide security program for the information and the information systems that support the operations and assets of the Agency.
 FISMA also requires that each Inspector General perform an annual independent evaluation to determine the effectiveness of the information security program and practices of its respective agency.
-Castro & Company, LLC (Castro & Co) was contracted by the NLRB's Inspector General to perform the Agency's Fiscal Year (FY) 2023 FISMA audit.
+Castro & Company, LLC (Castro & Co) was contracted by the NLRB's Inspector General to perform the Agency's Fiscal Year (FY) 2024 FISMA audit.

 Our objective was to evaluate the effectiveness of the NLRB's security program and practices.
-Specifically, we reviewed the status of the NLRB's information technology security program in accordance with the FY 2023 Inspector General FISMA Reporting Metrics.
-The FY 2023 Inspector General FISMA metrics focused on 20 core metrics and 20 FY 2023 supplemental metrics.
+Specifically, we reviewed the status of the NLRB's Information Technology (IT) security program in accordance with the FY 2023 - 2024 Inspector General FISMA Reporting Metrics (published on February 10, 2023).
+The FY 2023 - 2024 Inspector General FISMA metrics focused on 20 core metrics and 17 FY 2024 supplemental metrics.
 These metrics consisted of five security functions aligned with nine metric domains: